tonethar/IGME-230-Fall-2018/projects/project-2.md

 ## VI.
 Submission
 - ZIP and post the completed project and documentation page to to the mycourses dropbox
-- Post the project to banjo and link it from your 230 home page (exception: do not post *Music Finder* to the web)
+- Post the project to banjo and link it from your 230 home page

 <hr><hr>